Chirps from Center Ice

 Give us a bold prediction…

-Weekend Preview — So, Canada
+Weekend Preview — I’m a Believer

 A Quote…